-Please aim to test your chosen computing setup by Friday 10/6 so that we can troubleshoot any issues during office hours.
+Please test your chosen computing and software setup by Monday 10/7 so that you can ask the TAs for help by then if necessary.

 2 Visualizing Proteins

 To start, we will use the program PyMOL to visualize the molecular structures of some polypeptides and proteins.
 PyMOL allows you to execute instructions through its GUI or through its built-in command line.